fredgrd/fredgrd/README.md

 🤓 Always on the lookout for new opportunities where I can apply my skills to tackle complex customer problems and level-up my expertise.

-✉️ Drop me a message here on GitHub.
+✉️ Drop me a message on my email or linkedin.